Al-Uzza: Destruction of temple

 Shortly after the Conquest of Mecca, Muhammad began efforts to eliminate the last cult images reminiscent of pre-Islamic practices.

-He sent Khalid ibn Al-Walid during Ramadan 630 AD (8 AH) to a place called Nakhlah, where the goddess al-ʻUzzā was worshipped by the tribes of Quraish and Kinanah.
+He sent Khalid ibn Al-Walid during Ramadan 630 AD (8 AH) to a place called Nakhlah, where the goddess al-ʻUzzā was worshiped by the tribes of Quraish and Kinanah.
 The shrine's custodians were from Bani Shaiba.
 Al-ʻUzzā was considered the most important goddess in the region.

-Arab Muslim historian Ibn al-Kalbī (c.
-737–819 CE) tells how Muhammad ordered Khālid ibn al-Walīd to kill the pre-Islamic Arabian goddess al-ʿUzzā, who was supposed to inhabit one of three trees:
+This destruction is recounted by Arab Muslim historian Ibn al-Kalbī (c.
+737–819 CE), telling how Muhammad ordered Khālid ibn al-Walīd to kill the pre-Islamic Arabian goddess al-ʿUzzā, who was supposed to inhabit one of three trees:

 Khalid destroyed the first one, returned to Muhammad to report.
 Muhammad replied, asking whether something eventful happened, which Khalid denied.
 The same thing happened after cutting down the second tree.
 When Khalid was about to destroy the last tree, a woman with wild hair appeared, who is called "al Uzza" by al-Sulami the custodian of al-Uzza, and ordered to kill Khalid.
 Khalid struck the woman down with his sword, and chopped her head off at which she fell down in a pile of ashes.
 Khalid went on to kill Sulami and cut the last tree.
 When he returned to Muhammad, Muhammad is supposed to have said that the woman was al-Uzza, and she shall never be worshiped again.

+However, Ibn Al-Kalbī's account is not considered a reliable source to the topic of pre-Islamic Arabian religion by some scholars.
+Already in the 9th century, the inaccuracy of Ibn al-Kalbi's is discussed in the Antiquities of South Arabia by Al-Hamdani and his account, or parts thereof, to the destruction of Nakhlah is also doubted by modern scholars.
+In contrast to Ibn Al-Kalbī claims of prevalent polytheism in southern Arabia up to Muhammad's time, for example, archeological evidence suggests that polytheistic practices have experienced considerable decline in the region long before Islam came.
+The only other mention to the destruction of Nakhlah is in the Sahih Bukhari hadith collection.